-Explanation: What this means is that parts can be attached to each other only through mostly nuts and bolts.
-Teams can customize parts by cutting subject to the other rules of the game manual.
+What this means is that parts can be attached to each other only through mostly nuts and bolts.
+Welding and gluing parts together (except when permitted elsewhere in the manual) are not allowed.
+Heat treating of steel parts (to alter the material properties of such steel parts) is not allowed as well.
+The "VEX Design System" mainly involves the holes on the structural parts.
+Teams can customize parts by cutting, bending, and filing them subject to the other rules of the game manual.
 Zip ties are a legal means of attachment.
 If something looks weird to you, ask the head inspector for a ruling.